Chugly11/Chugly11/README.md

 - 👋 Hi, I’m @Chugly11
-- 👀 I’m interested in JS, Networking, Security
+- 👀 I’m interested in: JS, Networking, Security
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning: JavaScript
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Discord same name
+- 📫 How to reach me: Discord same name

 <!---
 Chugly11/Chugly11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.